How to be a Successful YouTuber

-To gain that visibility your content needs to actually appear in search results and to do that you need to figure out the words and phrases (keywords) that people are typing into the search box.
-Once you know this you can start placing them into your video titles, descriptions, tags and transcripts.
+To gain that visibility your content needs to actually appear in the search results, and to do that you need to figure out the words and phrases (keywords) that people are typing into the search box.
+Once you know this, you can start placing them into your video titles, descriptions, tags and transcripts.

-Important: These keywords need to be weaved into your content in a natural way.
+Important: Weave these comments into your content in a natural way.
 Overdoing it won’t do you any favours.

 - Learn how to perform keyword research to understand what potential viewers are searching for.